wesleycamargo/azure-docs.pt-br/includes/virtual-machines-common-cli-deploy-templates.md

         ]
     }

-### Etapa 2: obter o VHD
+### <a name="step-2:-obtain-the-vhd"></a>Step 2: Obtain the VHD

-Obviamente, você precisará de um .vhd para isso.
-Você pode usar um que já tenha no Azure ou pode carregar um.
+Obviously, you'll need a .vhd for this.
+You can use one you already have in Azure, or you can upload one.

-Para uma máquina virtual baseada no Windows, consulte [Criar e carregar um VHD do Windows Server no Azure](../articles/virtual-machines/virtual-machines-windows-classic-createupload-vhd.md).
+For a Windows-based virtual machine, see [Create and upload a Windows Server VHD to Azure](../articles/virtual-machines/virtual-machines-windows-classic-createupload-vhd.md).

-Para uma máquina virtual baseada no Linux, confira [Criando e carregando um disco rígido virtual que contém o sistema operacional Linux](../articles/virtual-machines/virtual-machines-linux-classic-create-upload-vhd.md).
+For a Linux-based virtual machine, see [Creating and uploading a virtual hard disk that contains the Linux operating system](../articles/virtual-machines/virtual-machines-linux-classic-create-upload-vhd.md).

-### Etapa 3: criar a máquina virtual usando o modelo
+### <a name="step-3:-create-the-virtual-machine-by-using-the-template"></a>Step 3: Create the virtual machine by using the template

-Agora, você está pronto para criar uma nova máquina virtual com base no .vhd.
-Crie um grupo para a implantação usando o `azure group create <location>`:
+Now you're ready to create a new virtual machine based on the .vhd.
+Create a group to deploy into, by using `azure group create <location>`:

     azure group create myResourceGroupUser eastus
     info:    Executing command group create